luisaforozco/use_cases/README.md

-# Use Case Orchestration with Miro Integration
+# Use Case Orchestration processing and visualization

 This project orchestrates use case exploration and visualization by integrating with the [Miro REST API](https://developers.miro.com/reference/overview).
 It processes a use case database (Excel file) and programmatically creates elements (sticky notes, shapes) and connectors on a Miro board.

 ## Features

 - Reads use case data from an Excel template.
-- Automatically creates sticky notes or shapes for each use case on a Miro board.
-- Positions notes in the space impact vs effort (calculated via functionality of this package).
+- Creates sticky notes or shapes for each use case on a Miro board, positioned in the space impact vs effort (calculated via functionality of this package).
 - Colors notes by project (can be defined).
 - Adds connectors between use cases based on solution subcategories (or any other entry).
 - Uses the official [Miro REST API](https://developers.miro.com/reference/overview).